What is valvuloplasty?

-Valvuloplasty is performed, in certain circumstances, to open a stenotic (stiff) heart valve.
-In valvuloplasty, a very small, narrow, hollow tube (known as a catheter) is advanced from a blood vessel in the groin through the aorta into the heart.
-Once the catheter is placed in the valve to be opened, a large balloon at the tip of the catheter is inflated until the leaflets (flaps) of the valve are opened.
-Once the valve has been opened, the balloon is deflated and the catheter is removed.
+Valvuloplasty may be done to open a stiff (stenotic) heart valve.
+In valvuloplasty, your doctor inserts a very small, narrow, hollow tube (catheter) into a blood vessel in the groin and advances it through the aorta into the heart.
+Once the catheter reaches the stiff valve, your doctor inflates a large balloon at the tip of the catheter until the flaps (leaflets) of the valve are pushed opened.
+Once the valve has been opened, the doctor deflates the balloon and removes the catheter.

-If the heart valves become damaged or diseased, they may not function properly.
-Conditions that may cause dysfunction of heart valves are valvular stenosis and valvular insufficiency (regurgitation).
-When one (or more) valve(s) becomes stenotic (stiff), the heart muscle must work harder to pump the blood through the valve.
-Some reasons why heart valves become stenotic include infection (such as rheumatic fever or staphylococcus infections), congenital (present at birth) valve abnormalities, and aging.
-If one or more valves become insufficient (leaky), blood leaks backwards, which means that less blood is pumped in the proper direction.
+If the heart valves become damaged or diseased, they may not work properly.
+Conditions that may cause problems with the heart valves are valvular stenosis (stiffened valve) and valvular regurgitation (leaky valve).
+When one (or more) valve(s) becomes stiff, the heart muscle must work harder to pump the blood through the valve.
+Stiff valves may be caused by infection (such as rheumatic fever or staphylococcus infections), birth defects, and aging.
+If one or more valves become leaky, blood leaks backwards and less blood is pumped in the proper direction.

 There may be other reasons for your doctor to recommend a valvuloplasty.

 What are the risks for valvuloplasty?